Buzzer-beating 3 sends No. 25 Indiana past Butler 71-68

-It finally tied the score at 64 on two free throws by Morgan with 3:54 to go and the Hoosiers took their first lead, 66-64, when Morgan scored on a layup with 3:04 left.

-Baldwin tied it once with a layup and a second time when he made a 5-foot runner with 23.6 seconds remaining.
+The Bulldogs never trailed until Morgan made two free throws to break a 64-64 tie with 3:05 left.
+Kamar Baldwin tied it once with a layup and a second time when he knocked down a 5-foot runner with 23.6 seconds left.
+And after going just 3 of 11 from the field with three turnovers in the final 10 minutes, it looked like the defense had played well enough to get them into overtime.

-Hoosiers coach Archie Miller then called timeout and set up a play that looked like it was designed to get the ball to Langford, but McDermott nearly stole the ball and Phinisee wound up taking the shot.
+Instead, on a day McDermott scored 20 points with a career-high six 3s and Baldwin added 16, Phinisee made sure Butler fell short.

 BIG PICTURE

-Butler: The Bulldogs picked the wrong time for a shooting drought, going just 1 for 9 during a 7½-minute stretch.
-They scored just seven points over the last 9:31, but their defense was so good it almost forced overtime.
+Butler: The Bulldogs picked the wrong time for a scoring drought and it cost them.
+They finished with seven points in the last 9:31.

-Indiana: The Hoosiers have been playing with grit all season, and this time it saved them.
-They kept taking punches and when the defensive intensity picked up and Butler’s shooting hands cooled off, Indiana punched its way back.
+Indiana: The Hoosiers have been playing gritty all season, and it saved them again Saturday when they took some of Butler’s best punches and still came out on top.
+They’ve won their last four games by two, two, one and now three.

 STAT PACK

-Butler: Joey Brunk finished with eight points and five rebounds. ...
-Aaron Thompson and Nate Fowler each had seven points. ...
+Butler: Jordan Tucker, a transfer from Duke, got his first action this season and scored three points in a little less than eight minutes. ...
+Joey Brunk finished with eight points and five rebounds. ...
 The Bulldogs have allowed only two teams to top the 70-point mark this season — Mississippi and Indiana. ...
-Butler is now 5-3 in the Classic and 11-5 all-time in Bankers Life Fieldhouse.
+Butler is 5-3 in the Classic and 11-5 all-time in Bankers Life Fieldhouse.

-Indiana: Morgan was 12 of 14 from the field, 4 of 6 on 3s and 7 of 7 from the free-throw line. ...
-The Hoosiers were 9 of 21 on 3s in the game but 7 of 13 in the second half. ...
-Langford also had seven rebounds and four assists.
+Indiana: Morgan was 12 of 14 from the field, 4 of 6 on 3s and 7 of 7 from the free-throw line with three rebounds, two steals and two blocks. ...
+Langford had 13 points, even rebounds and four assists and drew seven fouls. ...
+The Hoosiers went 9 of 21 on 3s but were 7 of 13 in the second half.

 UP NEXT